 The Request for Tender is open until 11 January 2021 and more information is available at SA Tenders and Contracts.

-HACC providers will continue to be funded until 31 March 2021.
-The new Community Connections program will commence in April 2021 following the tender process.Page last updated : 09 Nov 2020
+The new Community Connections program will commence in May 2021 following the tender process.Page last updated : 24 Dec 2020